 Hiatal Hernia: Hiatal hernia is a condition in which the upper portion of the stomach protrudes into the chest cavity through an opening of the diaphragm called the esophageal hiatus.
-This can cause heartburn, gastroesophagel reflux, difficulty swallowing, pain, and other problems.
+This can cause heartburn, gastroesophageal reflux, difficulty swallowing, pain, and other problems.
 Lifestyle changes like losing weight, exercising and diet modification are indicated, as well as prescription antacids like omeprazole.

 Barium SwallowA barium swallow is a test used to determine causes of painful or difficulty swallowing, and diseases such as GERD, hiatal hernia, ulcers, dysphagia, tumors, or polyps of the esophagus and stomach.
-Risks of barium swallow include an allergic reaction to the barium drink, constipation, or aspiration of barium into the windpipe.The procedure takes about 30 to 60 minutes.
+Risks of barium swallow include an allergic reaction to the barium drink, constipation, or aspiration of barium into the windpipe.The barium swallow procedure takes about 30 to 60 minutes.

 Understanding Heartburn/GERD MedicationsGERD and heartburn medications include: antacids, histamine-2 blockers, proton pump inhibitors (PPIs), coating drugs, and promotility drugs.
 Side effects, drug interactions, and patient information should be reviewed prior to taking any medication.

 Gastroesophageal Reflux Disease (GERD) FAQsAcid reflux (GERD) is caused by lifestyle factors (alcohol, obesity), medication, diet, medical conditions, and eating habits.
 Symptoms of acid reflux (GERD) include bad breath, hoarseness, chronic cough, bitter taste in the mouth, wheezing, and a feeling of tightness in the throat.
 Treatment of acid reflux include lifestyle modifications and medication.